 • Video presentations – Learners will view selected PowerPoint presentations.

-• Examination – Learners will have a pre-test and post-test to assess gained knowledge as well as a final exam.
+• Examination – Learners will have a pre-test and post-test to assess gained knowledge as well as a final exam hosted online.

 PATH Graduate List: